 This is especially true in the martial arts.

-What we do, at its most basic level, is a 100% individualistic endeavor.
+What we do in the martial arts, at its most basic level, is a 100% individualistic endeavor.

-Our progress, with few exceptions, depends mostly on ourselves, and ourselves alone.
+Our progress, with few exceptions, depends mostly on us, and just us.
 Not only is it a matter of natural talent (we all know those people who are physically gifted) but it's a matter of hard work, plain and simple.